 Neighborhood Revitalization Plans

-As part of the City's Revitalization efforts, a significant portion of the City's oldest communities were designated by the Federal Department of Housing and Urban Development as a Designated Revitalization Area.
+As part of the City's Revitalization efforts, a significant portion of the City's oldest communities was designated by the Federal Department of Housing and Urban Development as a Designated Revitalization Area.
 Within this area, 16 unique neighborhoods were identified by staff and citizens residing in the area.
 Map of the Area

 For each of the 16 neighborhoods, the City has prepared a Neighborhood Revitalization Plan.
 This Plan will help guide City and community efforts for redevelopment and reinvestment.